 But the sole is where most of the fussing happens for road bike shoes.
 Soles range from plastic to nylon composite to carbon composite to full carbon with stiffness and power transfer adjusting accordingly.
 As with the rest of cycling, carbon fiber brings not just stiffness and lightness, but also prestige, so expect all things carbon to come with a pricing premium.
-And of course each of those materials carry with them their own grades and qualities, and again, associated prestige.
-The best approach is to buy good gear and earn your prestige through performance.
-No one likes a Fred with top-shelf gear.
+And of course, each of those materials carries with them their own grades and qualities, and again, associated prestige.
+The best approach is to buy good gear and earn your prestige through performance; no one likes a Fred with top-shelf gear.
 You can buy the premium stuff after you've proved yourself a reliable group rider and regularly drop more senior riders when you take pulls.